Walkermarsh7/GroupProject/README.md

 Because the app uses Spotify’s API, you’ll need to register for a free developer account with Spotify and create an app to get a `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`.
 These should be stored as environment variables so the app can authenticate properly.

 Once the app is running locally, the next step is to make it live by deploying to the web.
-We are using [Render](https://render.com/) for deployment.
+We are using Render for deployment.
 The process involves connecting our GitHub repository to Render, adding the Spotify credentials as environment variables in the Render dashboard, and specifying commands to install dependencies and start the server.
-Render then builds and hosts the app, making it available to anyone through a public URL.
+Render will then build and then host the app, making it available to anyone through a public URL.

 ## Data Sources and Data Dictionary

 Our project combines both live and static data.
-The **Spotify Web API** provides artist details, song metadata, popularity scores, and images, which power most of the interactive features.
+The Spotify Web API provides artist details, song metadata, popularity scores, and images, which power most of the interactive features.
 We also used a prepared dataset, `top_songs_by_country.csv`, to create a global map of top songs.
 This dataset contains countries, the most popular song in each, the performing artist, and a popularity score.
 We cleaned the file, standardized field names, and added ISO-3 country codes to support mapping.

 The main fields we used include:
 - `country`: the name of the country